 The dictatorial manner of the Sheikh in administering Kashmir had raised enough hackles in Kashmiri Pandits.
 Pt.
 Premnath Dogra launched Praja Parishad, a democratic outfit to challenge the activities of Abdullah.
 For 3 years, as they agitated and were brutally crushed by Abdullah’s police, while the Indian Government remained quiet, Kashmiri Pandits got the first taste of the fate of to challenge brutalities perpetrated on them.

 Only Dr. Shyama Prasad Mukherjee rose up to their plight and marched to Kashmir.
 As he reached Jammu’s border, he was arrested and thrown into Srinagar jail.
 He later died in mysterious circumstances.

 Meanwhile, the member of the Indian Constituent Assembly.
 Sh.
 M.L.
 Chottopdhiya, Director of the Intelligence Bureau, Mr. G.K.
-Handoo, and Maulana Abul Kalam all in turn, gave detailed proof of what Sheikh Abdullah was upto as he was messing up the state where he was asked to take over from Hari Singh, who was basically used by India as a tool to get Kashmir.
-Thereafter, the Singhs were only to be witnesses of how Kashmir was taken apart by the combine of Congress and National Conference.
+Handoo, and Maulana Abul Kalam all, in turn, gave detailed proof of what Sheikh Abdullah was up to as he was messing up the state where he was asked to take over from Hari Singh, who was basically used by India as a tool to get Kashmir.
+Thereafter, the Singhs were only to be witnesses of how Kashmir was taken apart by the combination of Congress and the National Conference.
 Only when Handoo and Union Home Minister, Mr. Kailashnath Katju gave detailed secret documents on Sheikh Abdullah that Nehru finally was forced to take action.

 “Sheikh Sahib till now I was behaving with you as Jawaharlal Nehru but henceforth I shall be behaving with you in the capacity of a Prime Minister”.